Virginia Solis Zuiker

 College Students and Money Management Issues: The purpose of this research project is to investigate college students' money management practices with a specific interest in students of color.

-Family Businesses and the Self-Employed: This research project examines the self-employed versus wage and salary earners, family business owners, and financial management issues that affect individual and family economic well-being.
+Family Businesses and the Self-Employed (housed at Montana State University): This multi-state research project examines the self-employed versus wage and salary earners, family business owners, and financial management issues that affect individual and family economic well-being.

 Financial Delivery Methods: The purpose of this research project is to examine the variety of delivery methods used by financial professionals to provide financial education and descriptions of how they define their position/role to maximize successful outcomes with the audiences they serve.